WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Multiple folders and formats can be processed running different Observers with properties for different log formats and paths.

-Run `files_import.py` to ingest all unprocessed files in all comfigured folders.
+Run `files_import.py` to ingest all unprocessed files in all configured folders.

 Next time `files_import.py` is run only new files since last run will be processed.
 It knows what files have been imported.

 `files_import.py` executes `main:process_files` which runs the Processes.